aigarsdz/skice/README.md

 const canvasSettings = new CanvasSettings()
 ```

-ALternatively you can keep the old naming convention.
+Alternatively you can keep the old naming convention.

 ```js
 import CanvasSettings from 'canvas_settings'